 Why Is My Custard Runny?

-A runny custard is usually caused by undercooking.
-The custard should jiggle slightly when removed from the oven, but it will continue to set as it cools.
+The secret to Crème Brûlée lies in achieving the perfect custard texture — smooth, creamy, and just set.
+A runny custard usually means it was undercooked.
+The custard should jiggle slightly when removed from the oven, then continue to set as it cools.
 If it’s too liquid, bake it a bit longer next time, ensuring the water bath reaches at least halfway up the ramekins for even heating.
+Mastering this step is part of the secret to Crème Brûlée perfection.

 Can I Make Crème Brûlée Without a Torch?